-B. Hidden Transmitters With Heterogeneous Forwarding Links
+4.2 Hidden Transmitters with Heterogeneous Forwarding Links

 Collision- and Fading-Based Loss with Heterogeneous Competing Links.
-Recall that reference [6] considered hidden terminals with homogeneous links, whereas we now explore the joint effect of hidden terminals (Fig. 11, right) and heterogeneous forwarding links on rate adaptation, a scenario not previously studied.
-We evaluate the accuracy of rate adaptation protocols for hidden terminals with heterogeneous forwarding links by varying their relative link quality (i.e., links 1 and 2 in Fig. 11, right).
+Recall that reference [18] considered hidden terminals with homogeneous links, whereas we now explore the joint effect of hidden terminals (Fig. 11 (right)) and heterogeneous forwarding links on rate adaptation, a scenario not previously studied.
+We evaluate the accuracy of rate adaptation protocols for hidden terminals with heterogeneous forwarding links by varying their relative link quality (i.e., links 1 and 2 in Fig. 11 (right)).

 To achieve this, we first establish a hidden terminal scenario where the channel from each of the transmitters to the mutual receiver is of high quality (-45 dBm).
-We next measure the achievable throughput of each of the simultaneously active flows ( $A \rightarrow B$ and $C \rightarrow B$ ).
-We then repeat the experiment and hold the link quality of Node A constant (-45 dBm) and lower the link quality of Node B transmitter in steps of 5 dB up to 20 dB.
-Note from Fig. 7 (left) that in the region of -45 to -55 dBm, the highest modulation rate should be chosen.
+We next measure the achievable throughput of each of the simultaneously active flows $(A \rightarrow B \text{ and } C \rightarrow B)$.
+We then repeat the experiment and hold the link quality of one transmitter constant (-45 dBm) and lower the link quality of the other transmitter in steps of 5 dB up to 20 dB.
+Note from Fig. 7 (left) that in the region of -45 to -55 dBm, the highest modulation rate (16QAM) should be chosen.

-Table II contains the per node throughput (kb/s) for each of the link differences (dB) per protocol, for each of the four mechanisms: historical-decision loss-triggered with and without collision/fading differentiation and SNR-triggered with and without equal airtime assurance (see Section II-C).
-Where equivalent links exist (0 dB), all protocols nearly perfectly achieve equal throughput sharing for the two flows.
+Table 2 contains the per node throughput (kbps) for each of the link differences (dB) per protocol, for each of the four mechanisms: historical-decision loss-triggered with and without collision/fading differentiation and SNR-triggered with and without equal air-time assurance (see Section 2.3).
+Observe that in the middle of the table where equivalent links exist (in bold), all protocols nearly perfectly achieve equal throughput sharing for the two flows.
 However, as the links increasingly differ in quality, the protocols obtain vastly different throughput sharing profiles.
-Consider the loss-triggered protocols with and without collision/fading differentiation: The protocol with the collision/fading differentiation mechanism has the highest aggregate throughput (throughput of Node A and Node C) across all differences in forwarding links, whereas the loss-triggered protocol without the mechanism has low aggregate throughput due to lack of protection from the four-way handshake to collision-based losses.
-While the aggregate throughput is highest with the mechanism, at a link difference of only 5 dB (which both transmitters should still be able to transmit at 16QAM), there is a 69%-31% throughput sharing as opposed to the 49%-51% sharing without the mechanism.
-In contrast, the SNR-based protocols have lower aggregate throughput but are able to more equally share the throughput despite the link quality differences.
-Finding: Slight differences in link quality, even CAMP AND KNIGHTLY: MODULATION RATE ADAPTATION IN URBAN AND VEHICULAR ENVIRONMENTS
+Consider the loss-triggered protocols with and without collision/fading differentiation: The protocol with the collision/fading differentiation mechanism has high aggregate throughput (throughput of Node A and Node C) across all differences in forwarding links whereas the loss-triggered protocol without the mechanism has low aggregate throughput due to lack of protection from the four-way handshake to collision-based losses.
+While there is high aggregate throughput with the mechanism, at a link difference of only 5 dB (which both transmitters should still be able to transmit at 16QAM). there is a 69%-31% throughput sharing as opposed to the 49%-51% sharing without the mechanism.
+Finding: Slight differences in link quality, even within the same modulation rate region, cause collision/fading differentiation to have large differences in throughput sharing between competing hidden transmitters.